theothergothamdev/samurai-financial-chrome-ext/README.md

 Community based Chrome extension for small tweaks to the Samurai Financial website

+## Getting Started

+1. Grab the latest release from the [Releases section](https://github.com/theothergothamdev/samurai-financial-chrome-ext/releases)
+1. Follow the [Chrome Dev instructions](https://developer.chrome.com/docs/extensions/mv3/getstarted/#unpacked) for how to load an unpacked extension into Chrome
+1. On first use click the "Set timer" button the next time you do a claim all to start the timer
+1. Each time you claim all, be sure to reset the timer to begin tracking from the new claim date

 ## UI Fixes

 - Remove horizontal overflow scrollbars from node cells